Select Comfort Corporation's (SCSS) CEO Shelly Ibach on Q2 2017 Results - Earnings Call Transcript

 With the first phase of our 360 smart bed launch and our new supplier partners in place, we are well-positioned to deliver on our goals.
 We are advancing our value drivers to deliver $2.75 in earnings per share in 2019.
 This continues to represent a compelling investment opportunity.

-Jedi [ph] at this point, we like to open the line for questions.
+Jivey [ph] at this point, we would like to open the line for questions.

 Question-and-Answer Session